refractionPOINT/lce_doc/docs/deploy_sensor.md

 Executing the installer via the command line, pass the `-i INSTALLATION_KEY` argument where `INSTALLATION_KEY` is the key mentioned above.
 This will install the sensor as a Windows service and trigger its enrollment.

 You may also install the Windows sensor using the MSI version.
-With the MSI, install using: `installer.msi WRAPPED_ARGUMENTS="INSTALLATION_KEY"`.
+With the MSI, install using: `installer.msi InstallationKey="INSTALLATION_KEY"`.

 You may also pass the value `-` instead of the `INSTALLATION_KEY` like: `-i -`.
 This will make the installer look for the installation key in an alternate place in the following order: